 Whether you bring casual shoes for women or men, it’s important to make sure that those kicks are comfortable.
 Otherwise, you’re not going to want to walk anywhere.
 And that defeats the purpose!

 On that same note, bring activewear along with you while you’re traveling.
 It’s highly unlikely you’ll actually try to be active if you only bring outfits for a night out.
-So, pack loose yoga pants, workout shorts, and a few t-shirts so you can go for a quick jog or easily work out when the opportunity arises.
+So, pack a pair of loose yoga pants, your yoga mat, a couple of workout shorts, and a few t-shirts so you can go for a quick jog or easily work out when the opportunity arises.
 And when you reach your final destination, unpack some of these clothes.
 That way you’ll be motivated to…

 Start your day with a run